 15 Unique Dishes Every Foodie Should Try in Sedona

 Home to the vast red landscape that kisses the open sky, Sedona, Arizona, invites nature lovers from around the world to use its land as a natural playground.
 Those seeking wellness come to the area for annual yoga retreats and rediscover themselves through various available healing sessions.
 But did you know that Sedona is well-known for its cuisine and world-class restaurants too?
 Many restaurants in town boast unique signature dishes you can’t get anywhere else.
 Much like the core philosophy of the area, Sedona’s eateries take pride in their locally sourced ingredients and earthy menus.
 Join in an authentic Sedona foodie experience.
-Here are some of the top restaurants and their best dishes to try.
+Here are some of the foodies' restaurants and their best dishes to try.

 The roasted peach, caramelized onion and pancetta pizza is the star of the menu at Hideaway House—a beloved Sedona eatery overlooking the red rocks.
 The Italian-inspired restaurant is constantly serving up this pizza pie, but the menu has tons of other tasty dishes such as chicken pesto pomodoro and lasagna rollatini di vegetali.
 And our fave?
 The date night salad pizza!
 It’s a white pie made with ricotta and dates, then topped with prosciutto, lemon and arugula.
 Bring the kids along; there’s a separate menu only for them.